Can I Use Euros In Marrakech

 Exchange Rates

-Australia 1 A$ 6,4 MAD
+Australia 1 A$6,4 MAD

 For current exchange rates, check Here

-Credit Cards and debit card
+Credit Cards and Debit Cards in Morocco

-ATMs
+Using ATMs

 Tipping & Common Costs